TheSunCat/polybar-spotifyd/README.md

 ```

 Finally, place the module somewhere in the polybar.
-I used the following very complex placement:
+I used the following (very sophisticated) placement:
 ```toml
 modules-center = spotifyd
 ```